Blackstone's Brixmor names former Kimco exec as new CFO

-NEW YORK (Reuters) - Brixmor Property Group, Blackstone Group LP’s (BX.N) neighborhood shopping center business, on Monday said it named Michael Pappagallo, the former president of rival Kimco Realty Corp (KIM.N), as its president and chief financial officer, potentially setting the company up for an initial public offering.
+NEW YORK (Reuters) - Brixmor Property Group, Blackstone Group LP’s (BX.N) neighborhood shopping center business, on Monday said it named Michael Pappagallo, the former chief operating officer of rival Kimco Realty Corp (KIM.N), as its president and chief financial officer, potentially setting the company up for an initial public offering.

 The position will become effective May 20.

-Pappagallo, who also was chief operations officer at Kimco and was chief financial officer before that, will play an integral role in executing Brixmor’s long-term business and capital markets strategies, the company said in a statement.
+Pappagallo, who also served as the chief financial officer at Kimco, will play an integral role in executing Brixmor’s long-term business and capital markets strategies, the company said in a statement.

 In addition, he will lead the company’s finance and accounting teams, and have some oversight of its property operations, information technology, acquisitions, dispositions and investor relations efforts.